Sunfished/FakemonCollageCreator/README.md

 4. After you filled out your Fakedex, go to File -> Download -> Comma-Seperated Values (.csv) and save it somewhere.

 5. Run the CollageCreator.exe, (or the python file if you have knowledge in Python), and load up the CSV file.
 If it all works out, then you did it right.
 Congrats.
+If the program crashes without any warning, then you messed up somewhere.
+I'd recommend re-reading the above steps.

 # Optional Stuff
 The collage creator comes with a folder called "Collage Files" that you can completely personalize your own collages.
 The things you can change are the following: